Depth-Oriented Transpersonal Psychologist & Psychotherapist

 Trauma Resolution Therapy: Compassionate Integration Method™

-CIM™ is informed by ART- and EMDR-based principles and works with the memory networks that drive present-day reactions—so the body no longer has to brace for what has already passed.
+Informed by ART- and EMDR-based principles, CIM™ works directly with the memory networks that drive present-day reactivity, so the body no longer has to brace for what has already passed.
+Rather than relying on insight alone, this method helps the system update old imprints at the root.

 Who is This For?